itdxer/blog.itdxer.com/_posts/2020-03-16-the-mathematical-necessity-for-beautiful-solutions.md

 ---
 title: "The mathematical necessity for beautiful solutions"
 date: 2020-03-16
+layout: post

+description: "In this article, I want to share one simple problem that I've encountered in the calculus book and one beautiful result that could be obtained from it."

+tags: ['math', 'geometry']

+comments: true
+share: true
 ---

 In this article, I want to share one simple problem that I've encountered in the calculus book and one beautiful result that could be obtained from it.

 ### Problem

 Problem from the Stewart Calculus book, 7th edition, Excercice 11.2, Problem 63